-about

 Don't call Toma super

+Staff Writer
-"Don't call David Toma 'Super Cop".
-He may be the master of disguises, a science he has perfected to 20 seconds per change.
-In his eighteen year career as a Newark cop, David Toma arrested 10,000 people and never once used his gun.
-In return he has been shot,

-return he nas been snor, stabbed, and has only partial hearing in his left ear.
+"Don't call David Toma

+"Super Cop".
+He may be the

+master of disguises, a science he

+has perfected to 20 seconds per change.
+In his eighteen year as a Newark cop, David Toma arrested 10,000 people and never once used his gun.
+In return he has been shot, stabbed; and has only partial hearing in his left ear.

 Toma first came to national attention thirteen years ago when Newark was having trouble with the "Mob."
 Toma asked himself how he would be able to infiltrate.
 The answer was simple.
 Join the "Mob.
 The idea

-Fri.
+Wed.